Liam-Booth-Data/spaceship_problem/README.md

 ### Evaulating Feature Importance

-As I now had I large number of features, 26 to be exact, I wanted to find out which features had the most importance for this classification problem.
-This was largely due to the fact that a large number of the features were encoded features, and therefore I suspected alot of co-linearilty was apparent.
-Co-linearilty isn't anything bad, but it just introduces rendunant features, i.e. you could get the same information/worth out of one feature instead of two.
+With 26 features, I needed to identify the most important ones due to suspected co-linearity among encoded features.
+Co-linearity isn't bad, but it can introduce redundant features, offering the same value from fewer variables.

 I split the features and target varaible: